exalearn/EXARL/README.md

     entry_point='envs.env_vault:FooEnv',
 )
 ```
-* The id variable will be passed to exarl.make() to call environment
+* The id variable will be passed to exarl.make() to call the environment

 * The file ```ExaRL/env/env_vault/__init__.py``` should include
 ```